premAI-io/state-of-open-source-ai/models.md

 LLaMA 1 vs 2, Falcon, Stable Diffusion, DALL-E

+## Rise of Open-Source Models
+% tell about how emergent of openai models created an increase in OSS models, even though there were primitive versions of that available, but now present with rlhf etc, why it helps/had a rise to cater the specific use cases which generic openai models couldn't capture

+## Catching Up to Close-Source Models
+% ChatGPT, Midjourney and Others
+% talking about what OSS community did to catchup on chatgpt performance i.e newer versions came up of models (e.g llama, llama v2, SD, SD XL)

+## Comparisons

+## Future

+## Read More

 See also:

 - "The History of Open-Source LLMs: Better Base Models (part 2)" (LLaMA, MPT, Falcon, LLaMA-2) https://cameronrwolfe.substack.com/p/the-history-of-open-source-llms-better